 There are nine subcommittees established by BDPAC, in consultation with the Authority, to recommend courses of action on topics deemed critical by BDPAC.
-Each subcommittee is expected to address stakeholder and agency concerns and report its findings and recommendations to BDPAC.
+Each subcommittee has broad public membership and is expected to address stakeholder and agency concerns and report its findings and recommendations to BDPAC.
 These subcommittees are an important forum for public transparency, the ability for discussion of issues and concerns by the public, and an arena for interaction with the implementing agencies that provide updates and information to the public at large.